 Abortion rights continue to be under direct attack across the U.S. This resource addresses abortion rights in California (for residents or travelers to the state to access abortion).
-We will update this page as laws change.
+We will continue to update this resource as laws change (last updated March 2023).

 Receiving Abortion-Related Care in California